mui/material-ui/docs/data/material/migration/migration-v5/migration-v5.md

 <img src="/static/material-ui/migration-v5/grid-overflow-change.png" style="width: 814px;" alt="Before and after of the Grid no longer overflowing its parent in v6." width="1628" height="400" />

-This removes the need for the `disableEqualOverflow` prop, so you can remove it:
+This removes the need for the `disableEqualOverflow` prop:

 ```diff
  <Grid